mgoltzsche/khelm/README.md

 ## Features

 * Templates/renders a Helm chart
-* Converts a chart's output into a kustomization
 * Builds local charts automatically when templating
 * Automatically fetches and updates required repository index files when needed
 * Allows to automatically reload dependencies when lock file is out of sync
 * Allows to use any repository without registering it in repositories.yaml
 * Allows to enforce namespace-scoped resources within the template output
 * Allows to enforce a namespace on all resources
+* Allows to convert a chart's output into a kustomization

 ## Supported interfaces